dfinity/portal/docs/tokenomics/nns/proposal-requirements.md

 ### Submit a Proposal

 Only neurons with at least 10 ICP and 6 months of dissolve delay can submit proposals to the NNS.
-To learn more on how to submit a proposal, refer to the [How to Create an NNS motion proposal](https://wiki.internetcomputer.org/wiki/How-To:_Create_an_NNS_motion_proposal).
+To learn more on how to submit a proposal, refer to the [how to create an NNS motion proposal](https://wiki.internetcomputer.org/wiki/How-To:_Create_an_NNS_motion_proposal).

 ### Proposal Format